firstdraft/appdev-lessons/lessons/ad2-getting-started.md

 We:
  - dropped the optional parantheses after the `render` method,
  - dropped the curly braces from the hash since it's the last argument to the method,
+ - dropped the `.html.erb` since Rails looks for that file ending by default
  - and put the `:` after the `template` symbol in order to drop the `=>` hash rocket.

 This is the convention you will see all over the internet, and it's the one we will adopt from now on.